redhatstuart/RedHatSummit2019/README.md

 	* Working with the Azure Linux CLI
 	* Connecting Ansible to Microsoft Azure
 	* Create a Red Hat Enterprise Linux virtual machine in Azure using the Azure Marketplace.
 	* Create and configure an Azure MySQL PaaS database.
 	* Deploy an application on the Red Hat Enterprise Linux virtual machine which utilizes the Azure MySQL PaaS database.
 	* Generalize the Red Hat Enterprise Linux virtual machine image to create a golden image template for group deployments.
 	* Scale out the application to multiple servers using Azure virtual machine scale sets.
 	* Create an application gateway & load balancer to front-end the deployed application.

 <b>In addition, hands-on labs will be available to showcase:</b>

 	* Big data workloads using Azure HDInsight.
 	* High-performance computing using Azure virtual machine infiniband interconnects.
 	* Launching an application in Azure Kubernetes Service (AKS).
 	* Serverless applications using Azure functions.

-Content created by: Stuart Kirk & Zim Kalinowski with assistance from Sasha Rosenbaum, Harold Wong,
+Content created by: [Stuart Kirk](https://github.com/stuartatmicrosoft) & [Zim Kalinowski] with assistance from [Sasha Rosenbaum], [Harold Wong],

 The content of this program can be re-delivered, on request, to any Microsoft customer seeking to deploy open source workloads on Azure.
 Please contact stkirk@microsoft.com for additional details and to coordinate delivery of the program.